New Orleans Wedding Photographer, Kacie Fayard

 So how did this hobby turn into a potential career?

 Honestly, life simply progressed in that direction.
 Most days I’m not sure if photography found me or if I found it!
 My senior year of college I was burned out on my degree and internship in psychology.
 My fine arts teacher at the time told me she thought I had a knack for photography, but warned me that it wouldn't be the easiest or most traditional path to pursue.
 No truer words have ever been spoken, let me tell y’all!
 Around the same time, I answered a craigslist ad for a local women needing a second shooter to help her at weddings.
-She was a wonderful mentor who I worked with for two years before she quit photographing weddings to focus on having a family ( I am happy so say she now has three beautiful daughters and I still see her occasionally).
+She was a wonderful mentor who I worked with for two years before she quit photographing weddings to focus on having a family ( I am happy so say she now has four beautiful daughters and I still see her occasionally).
 She recommended me to the Tran’s a few months after she closed the wedding portion of her business down and I have been with them ever since!
-That was almost 6 years ago and while like any job it's not always perfect, I can honestly say I have truly enjoyed my journey with this profession and these people thus far!
+That was 10 years ago and while like any job it's not always perfect, I can honestly say I have truly enjoyed my journey with this profession and these people thus far!
 The skill set in which I have learned from the hands on experience they offer has been invaluable.
 Nothing you could ever receive from a classroom (though I do still take classes from time to time for fun)!
 Beebe and Corine and the rest of the Studio Tran team have also become like a second family to me.
 I love seeing them at work, but they are also an amazing couple to have as friends.
 They invite me to come over and watch the Saints games, get me a cake every year for my birthday and even take me to Mardi Gras balls!
 They always make sure I get home safe after late work nights and never send me home hungry (if you know me, you know how much being fed means).
 I couldn’t have asked for a better group of people to work for/with regularly!

 What about when I am not out photographing weddings/sessions/events?